DrOgres/electric-state/README.md

 - General styling and UI improvement for clarity and use
 - Complete Localization
 - Organize localization fields to make sense
-- Drag and drop items between actors
+- set up macro drag to hot bar for rollable elements

 Version History:

+next release:
+- added dice for Dice so Nice
+- added drag and drop items between character sheets

 v0.3.0
 - Fix Notes editor height set too small by foundry to allow editing